KaziAmitHasan/kaziamithasan.github.io/_pages/experiences.md

 ## Louis W Bray Construction Limited (MITACS Business Strategy Internship)

-Data Scientist Intern (October 2023 - Present)
+Data Scientist Intern (October 2023 - May 2024)

 I have been awarded the MITACS Business Strategy Internship (BSI) to work with Louis W Bray Construction Limited this fall.
 I will be collaborating with the Louis W Bray team on an engaging data science project, aiming to provide them with enhanced analysis and insights into industry data.